JoomGalleryfriends/JoomGallery/README.md

 Testing is an integrate part of the development process and can be done even without coding skills.
 Just look at the tab `Pull requests` to see which code changes need testing.
 If you want to test a code change, this is how to do it:

+<video class="ratio ratio-16x9" control="controls"><source src="https://www.joomgalleryfriends.net/images/videos/install-a-pr.mp4" type="video/mp4">Your browser does not support the video tag</video>

-1. Open the Pull request you want to test
+1. Open the Pull request (PR) you want to test
-2. Change to the branch where the code of the PR is coming from
+2. Scroll down the comments feed of the PR all the way to the bottom
-3. Button "Code" -> "Download ZIP"
+3. Open the accordion **All checks have passed**
+4. Open the link **PR Build Artifact / build-pr-zip**
+5. Change on the left navigation to **Summary**
+6. Click the link in the **Artifacts** section which has the name "JoomGallery-PRname"
+7. A zip file of the PR gets created and downloaded
-4. Install the zip file in your Joomla!
+8. Install the zip file in your Joomla!
-5. Perform tests where the Pull request changes anything
+9. Perform tests where the PR changes anything
-6. If you find a bug or unexpected behaviour, post a comment in the pull request with the following content:
+10. If you find a bug or unexpected behaviour, post a comment in the pull request with the following content:

 ### Issue reporting